-Based on the Fall 2009 African American first-time freshman cohort, Coastal exceeds both the moderately selective and overall CSRDE institutions in one-year retention of African American students and surpassing the moderately selective institutions by 6.8% in two-year retention (Table 7.1.1).
+Based on the Fall 2010 African American first-time freshman cohort, Coastal exceeds the moderately selective institutions in two-year retention of African American students by 4.2%.
+The University, however, has a lower one-and two-year retention rate for this group in comparison to the overall CSRDE institutions.
+(Table 7.1.1)

-African American African American Retention Rates: Coastal Carolina University and CSRDE Norms
+African American Retention Rates: Coastal Carolina University and CSRDE Norms

-Fall 2009 First-Time Freshman Cohort
+Fall 20 10 First-Tii ne Freshma n Cohort

 One-Year Two-Year

 Overall M.S.
 Coastal Overall M.S.
 Coastal

 CSRDE CSRDE Carolina CSRDE CSRDE Carolina

 Norm Norm University Norm Norm University

-African American 74.1% 68.5% 75.6% 61.3% 54.4% 61.2%
+African American 75.3% 69.2% 68.9% 61.7% 53.0% 57.2%

-Table 7.1.1 Source: CSRDE June 2012
+Table 7.1.1 Source: CSRDE June 2013

-Based on the most recent CSRDE data released in June 2012, Coastal Carolina University has a higher six-year average African American graduation rate (48.4%) than both the moderately selective (34.6%) and overall CSRDE (43.5%) institutions for the 2001-2005 cohorts.
+Based on the most recent CSRDE data released in June 2013, Coastal Carolina University has a higher six-year average African American graduation rate (49.8%) than both the moderately selective (33.6%) and overall CSRDE (45.6%) institutions for the 2002-2006 cohorts.